Leopard Gecko Tank Decor

 What saves space and is more appealing than tunnels?
 How about tunnels that have a platform on top of them.
 There are simple ways to make tunnels, and even ways to buy them.
 While at the petstore, head over the small animal section is.
 There are tunnels that can be purchased for hamster enclosures.
 These tunnels also make great tunnel systems for leopard geckos!
 You can even use the hamster hide boxes that attach to the tunnels if you like.
 If you decide to use these tunnels, simply create the shapes you want and place them on the floor of the enclosure.
 Now take either a tile, board, or flat rock and lay it on top of the tunnel system you just created.
 Now you have tunnels and additional floor space for your leopard gecko.

 If you wish to build your own tunnel system, you need to head down to the hardware store and check out their PVC section.
 PVC comes in all shapes and sizes and even has "t" shapes and various bends.
 With a little ingenuity, you can create an elaborate tunnel system using PVC.
 (Which can also be painted.)

 There are numerous items on the market readily available for enclosures.
 Some of them are shaped as pyramids while others are beautiful, artificial driftwood with plants protruding from them.
-Some even have hides built directly into the unit.
+Some even have hides built directly into the unit like the platforms above.
 These units are perfect display pieces for an enclosures and also add climbing space.
 In addition to those built specifically for use with reptiles, you can also use some of the items found in the aquatics section of the store. in fact, you will find that several of the units built for reptiles are also located in aquatics for use with fish.
 These decorative pieces do not typically come cheap, but they add a beauty to the enclosure that is sometimes worth the cost.